jaredgoldsmith/BookIt/apptbook/src/main/resources/edu/pdx/cs410J/jgolds/README.txt

 Instructor: David Whitlock

-For this project, we were tasked with making an addition to our appointment book program For this project, we have made it so that an appointment object can be created using command line arguments.
-An appointment consists of a description of the appointment, the beginning date and time of the appointment, as well as the end date and time of the appointment.
-For this project, the default constructor is used.
-We can add the description with the addDescription function, which takes in one string and copies it to the description data member of the object.
-We can add the beginning date and time with the addBeginTime function, which takes in two string arguments, the first for the begin date and the second for the begin time.
-This function concatenates these two arguments and copies them to the beginTime data member of the object.
-There is also an addEndTime function, which is the same as the addBeginTime, except will copy these arguments to the endTime data member.
+For this project, we were tasked with making an additional optional command to our appointment book program.
-In this project, there is also an appointmentBook class, which contains an owner and a collection of appointments as its data members.
-Although the inherited functions are implemented in this class, this class is not used in this project.
+The additional command is -textFile file, file being the name of the text file.
+If this command is present, then the program will write the appointment book created from Project 1 and add it to the text file.
+If the text file already exists with an appointment book in it, then it will parse through the text file, using the parse method from the TextParser object, which will return the appointment book within the text file.
+The program will then add the new appointment created from the command line arguments to the appointment book and will lastly add the appointment book back to the text file using the TextDumper object, specifically the dump function which takes the appointment book as an argument.
+The program will return an error message if the owner of the appointment book contained in the file is different than the owner argument coming in from the command line.
+All the other error checking will occur from Program 1, as well, so the correct date and time formatting need persist, as well as the mandatory six arguments in this order: owner, begin date of appointment, begin time of appointment, end date of appointment, and end time of appointment.